This article contains major spoilers for The Flash.

 Yet, ironically, Affleck is now generally considered the very best part of Batman v Superman.
 Like Keaton before him, Affleck enjoyed fan adulation only a few years after intense backlash.
 Of course, the actual depiction of his Dark Knight in director Snyder’s hands is far less universally loved.
 For the record, Affleck offered a solid performance as the Batman.
 He was neither as haunted and emotionally elusive as Michael Keaton’s Bruce Wayne or as noble and psychologically broken as Christian Bale’s take on the character.
 In fact, Affleck lacked the lived-in quality of either performer’s interpretation.
 But what he did have is a picture-perfect physique for the role and a sense of dashing charisma that all other Bat-actors have lacked or underplayed.

-No one has played Bruce Wayne on the big screen quite like Robert Pattinson, who plays the billionaire orphan with a dark secret like a true weirdo.
+No one has brought Bruce Wayne to the big screen quite like Robert Pattinson, who plays the billionaire orphan with a dark secret like a true weirdo.
 His Bruce is a cold, unkempt recluse who wants nothing to do with Gotham City by day.
 But when the sun goes down and the Bat signal lights the night sky, well, that’s a different story.

 It’s quite refreshing to see a Batman who is so broken he can barely function as a human being outside of the Batsuit, and it’s the exact kind of role that would attract an actor like Pattinson who seems to relish playing disturbed men who are on the fringes of society, such as in Good Time, High Life, and The Lighthouse.